 Ensure that appropriate amenities are available to staff for hygiene purposes, i.e. hand-washing.

 Workers should avoid the shared use of tools, plant and equipment wherever possible.

 4. Keep good records and act quickly if staff become unwell

 Ensure your workers know what is expected of them should they feel unwell.
 It’s the employer’s responsibility to make sure they’re doing the right thing by their workers, including ensuring those with symptoms — and potentially the virus — do not come to work.
 There are hefty fines being introduced to those who get this wrong, so this one is really important.

 You must collect records of any and all workers, subcontractors, customers and clients who are onsite for 15 minutes or longer.
 Business Victoria has a workers register template available, or if you are using Fergus, we highly recommend you make use of our Contact Tracing forms and onsite Health & Safety checklists.
 These are ready to go templates that you can start using now.

-You’ll also need evidence that you are meeting restricted workforce obligations (under Step 1 this is 25% of baseline workforce or 5 workers), click here for documentation on who is counted as a worker.
+You’ll also need evidence that you are meeting restricted workforce obligations (under Second Step this is 85% of baseline workforce or 15 workers for large-scale construction and 5 for small-scale construction).

 - You must document, as an attachment to your COVIDSafe Plan, how you are meeting the restricted workforce obligations

 - For construction sites, this includes evidence of baseline worker numbers, proposed restricted worker numbers and exactly how these numbers have been calculated for each site